FAQs for Applicants

 There is also a variety of competitive fellowships available on campus that has allowed a fair number of our graduate students to secure sixth year funding.

-At any one time, we have approximately 35 students at various stages in the program.
-This number stays stable because, while we consistently enroll about five students per year, we also see about five completing their PhDs each year.
+At any one time, we have approximately 25 - 30 students at various stages in the program.
+This number stays stable because, while we consistently enroll about four students per year, we also see about four completing their PhDs each year.

-Information about these numbers can be found here.
+Comparative data about our graduate student numbers can be found here.

 Statistics addressing the gender, ethnoracial and nationality composition of our graduate students can be accessed here.